juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 Grace sighed loudly and uttered, "Did you know that my father died because he choked on a peanut?"

-"Every night, after work, he would come home with three bottles of beer and a packet of roasted peanuts that a street vendor sold near his place of work.
+"Every night, after work, he would come home with a 6 pack of beer and a packet of roasted peanuts that a street vendor sold near his place of work.
 As he drank, he would pop the peanuts into his mouth with practised precision," Grace continued.
 "Crunch!
 Crunch!
-It was like a dreaded countdown timer for my mother and I, because we knew that when those peanuts ran out, his idle hands would seek something else."
+Each nut consumed was like the ticking of a morbid clock - a dreaded countdown timer for my mother and me.
+Because we knew that when those peanuts ran out, his idle hands would seek something else."

 "I was his go-to target to release his frustrations.
-He hated that I was smarter than him, more accomplished than him.
-The man barely graduated high-school, hearing that his daughter had potential beyond him, he couldn't take it.
+He hated that I was smarter than him - more accomplished than him.
+The man barely graduated high school, hearing that his daughter had potential beyond him, he couldn't take it.
 He would accuse my mother of cheating on him and fooling him into raising a bastard.
 Of course, those accusations were accompanied by a battery of fresh beatings to highlight the point.
 Every day he would approach me with red eyes and slurred speech, spouting insults.
 My mother would redirect his anger, take on the brunt of the attack.
 Day after day."

 "Until one day, my father missed.
 The peanut he tossed into his mouth, flew too far.
-It lodged itself perfectly in his wind pipe," Grace paused as she stared blankly at Guy.
-"My mother and I, we watched as the life faded from his eyes.
+It lodged itself perfectly in his windpipe," Grace paused as she stared blankly at Guy.
+"My mother and I watched as the life faded from his eyes.
+As his face flushed a deadly red shade while struggling to catch even a mote of precious oxygen.
+As he clawed into his neck in an attempt to dislodge the rogue nut through his skin.
 At the very last moment, for the first time, my father showed genuine fear.
 He pleaded for us to save him."

 "I could have saved him, Guy," Grace muttered with a wavering tone.
 "But I didn't.
 I didn't want to."

 "It's okay," Guy comforted her while pulling her closer by her shoulders.

-"No it isn't, Guy!"
+"No, it isn't, Guy!"
 Grace exclaimed.
 "My mother passed away a few months later - she killed herself.
 Couldn't handle the guilt.
 But I didn't feel anything, Guy.
 I didn't feel regret - no guilt.
 I didn't feel relief.
 I didn't feel anything!"

 "It's okay," Guy repeated.